Young boys do not usually care much about hairstyles. But when they do, they want to make an impression with the trendy hairstyles like the adults.

 For a boy with afro-textured hair, grow it out a couple inches and frame it with a medium or high fade.
 Shaved in designs will help him express his personality.

-As kids get older, self expression is an important part of growing up.
+As kids get older, selff-expression is an important part of growing up.
 A flair of silver color on thick textured hair and a high fade are awesome ways to add style.

-Bring out the best features on your child’s face by giving them a line-up haircut.
+Bring out the best features on your boy’s face by giving them a line-up haircut.
 It’ll square up the front of the face at temples while a fade will keep the look fresh.

-Is there anything cuter than a kiddo with curls?
-Layer their best feature up front and keep the back and sides short to show off their locks.
+Curly hair is considered as a blessing these days as there are plenty of hairstyles available.
+Layer their best feature upfront and keep the back and sides short to show off their locks.

 Skateboards are still in and so is this skater boy haircut: messy hair, no matter the texture, with any level fade.